 – Click on Obtain DNS server address automatically

 For more information on these commands, see DNS Error: How to fix Err Connection Timed Out Error.

 To Verify the clients IP address, DNS, etc. use the following commands below

 – To verify the client’s IP address obtained automatically, use the ipconfig/all from the command line.

-You can also verify this from the Ethernet Status Windows
+You can also configure a Windows client to obtain IP Address by verify this from the Ethernet Status Windows

 – Click on Details and this will open the Network Connection Details as shown below